Tuesday, September 13, 2005

 Discrimination is a popular theme in America.
 It had been mainly against African Americans but took other forms later on.
 This movie presents discrimination again, but this time not according to color, race, wealth or social status but according to one's genes.

 Illusion versus reality is another theme present in the movie.
 The pretence that some people put, the arrogance of some and the community that cannot see the reality of things but are trapped within their own illusions embodies this theme.
 They see genetic code as the ultimate determiner of a person's level and cannot buy any other idea.
 Despite the laws that ban discrimination against those genetically inferior, law is "not taken seriously."
-This is a reflection of current discrimination practices in the USA which is prevalent despite the presence of laws against it.
+This is a reflection of current discrimination practices in the

 The idea of a dream, a strong dream, that one strongly has and achieves by persistence despite all the odds is in main focus in this movie.
 At the end of the movie, the protagonest, the genetically disadvantaged young man who beat all the odds and went to extremes to fulfill his dream, did actually go on his way to space fulfilling his life time dream.
 The American dream of freedom and achieving the impossible despite the odds has strong presence in the movie, in fact it is the focus of the whole movie.